Cloudify-PS/cloudify-training-labs/advanced-resource-management/README.md

-# Lab: Advanced user and resource management
+# Lab: Advanced User and Resource Management

-The purpose of this lab is to show the advanced user and resource management.
+The purpose of this lab is to show Cloudify's advanced user and resource management.

 This lab shows the following procedures:

 * Changing a user's role
-* Uploading resources as private
+* Uploading resources as private resources
-* Showing the resource's creator
+* Showing a resource's creator
-* Deactivating a user.
+* Deactivating a user

 **NOTE** Please complete the Multitenancy lab first